johanf85/home-assistant-heating-configuration/index.md

 **Living room**

-*   Raspberry pi zero with
+*   Raspberry pi Zero W with
     *   DS18B20 temperature sensor
-    *   PIR motion sensor
+    *   PIR motion sensor module
     *   Relay module with wire to boiler for controlling on-off heating

 Both rooms have one radiator, each is equipped with a eqiva-N thermostatic radiator valve.
 These are only used to be open and close the radiators at the beginning and end of the day.
 They are programmed to setpoint 12° C when the desired heating for the room is off and to 25° C when the desired heating is on.

 <table><tbody><tr><td><figure class="image"><img src="https://user-images.githubusercontent.com/43075793/102992726-0a59f300-451c-11eb-83e4-a0b0d94b93bb.jpg"></figure></td></tr><tr><td><i>The eqiva-N thermostatic radiator valve (TRV)</i></td></tr></tbody></table>

-Valve before:
+Radiator valve before:

 <table><tbody><tr><td><figure class="image"><img src="https://user-images.githubusercontent.com/43075793/102994879-41320800-4520-11eb-9485-fe36122d2637.jpg"></figure></td></tr><tr><td><i>The Herz valve knob - old situation</i></td></tr></tbody></table>

-There were no thermostatic valves on my radiator (just a turn knob), so I had to put in a new insert, part #1639091 for my Herz radiator valve:
+There were no thermostatic valves on my radiator (just a turn knob), to get it working with the Eqiva TRV I had to put in a new insert, part #1639091 for Herz radiator valves:

 <table><tbody><tr><td><figure class="image"><img src="https://user-images.githubusercontent.com/43075793/102867026-6d725980-4438-11eb-9752-5bd6fffe2686.png" alt=""></figure></td></tr><tr><td><i>The Herz 1639091 insert to make the valve a thermostatic valve</i></td></tr></tbody></table>